Peter Mangs: Investigation

 On 6 November 2010, Swedish police announced that they had arrested a man they suspected was the shooter.
 According to Malmö police he was under suspicion of one murder and seven murder attempts.
 The man arrested was a 38-year-old Swedish man, Peter Mangs.
 He expressed strong anti-immigrant sentiments and admiration for John Ausonius.
-Just like Ausonius, Mangs had an immigrant background himself via a father born in Närpes, Finland.
-Mangs professed to feel alienated and frustrated with society.
-His lawyers argued that he had Asperger syndrome.
-Mangs suspected that he had the disorder since at least 2005, when he joined an association for people with Asperger syndrome, and was formally diagnosed in May 2009.
-He had a very high score of 19 on the Autistic Diagnostic Observation Schedule (ADOS).
+In May of 2015, Mangs claimed through a biography that he wrote that he had planned to kill Zlatan Ibrahimović.
+When he returned to kill him, he was gone.

+Legal proceedings

-Mangs was found guilty on two counts of murder and four counts of attempted murder, and given a life sentence.
+In 2012, Mangs was found guilty on two counts of murder and four counts of attempted murder, and given a life sentence.
 The Scania and Blekinge Court of Appeal denied an attempt by Mangs to overturn his sentence, convicting him of an additional three attempted murders, on 25 April 2013.
 A further request for appeal was denied by the Supreme Court in June of the same year.